THE PRIMARY PROBLEM

 march election

 There’s an election in March that nobody talks about.
-Here’s who is chosen in that election.
+Here’s who is chosen in that election:

 In 2022, only four Texas House races were decided in November.
 The other 146 were decided in the March primary.

-but few texans vote in primaries
+few texans vote in primaries

 Let’s look at some key data.